MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/organization/Set-OrganizationConfig.md

 Modern authentication is based on the Active Directory Authentication Library (ADAL) and OAuth 2.0, and enables authentication features like multi-factor authentication (MFA), certificate-based authentication (CBA), and third-party SAML identity providers.

 When you enable modern authentication in Exchange Online, we recommend that you also enable it in Skype for Business Online.
-For more information, see https://aka.ms/SkypeModernAuth (https://aka.ms/SkypeModernAuth).
+For more information, see [Skype for Business Online: Enable your tenant for modern authentication](https://aka.ms/SkypeModernAuth).

 ```yaml
 Type: $true | $false